 Using our backend API to pass your signups

-This is the most accurate and best way to pass your contacts from a signup form.
-However, keep in mind it requires backend coding and is only applicable if you are not on BigCommerce or Shopify.
+This is the most accurate way to pass your contacts from a signup form.
+However, remember that it requires backend coding and only applies if you are not on BigCommerce or Shopify.

 Adding frontend selectors manually

 If you have access to your HTML files and can locate the signup form code there, you can add the needed selectors manually.
 Here's what you'll need:

 Add <form class="omnisend-subscribe-form"> at the beginning of your signup form HTML